Per Lindstrand

-Per Lindstrand (born 8 September 1948) is a Swedish aeronautical engineer, pilot, adventurer and entrepreneur.
-He is particularly known for his series of record-breaking trans-oceanic hot air balloon flights and, later, attempts to be the first to fly a Rozière balloon around the Earth – all with British entrepreneur, Sir Richard Branson.
-He is also the founder of eponymous Lindstrand Balloons hot air balloon manufacturer based in Oswestry, England.
+Per Lindstrand (born 8 September 1948) is a Swedish aeronautical engineer, pilot, adventurer, and entrepreneur.
+He is known for his series of record-breaking trans-oceanic hot air balloon flights and attempts to be the first to fly a Rozière balloon around the Earth – all with British entrepreneur Sir Richard Branson.
+He is also the founder of Lindstrand Balloons, a hot air balloon manufacturer based in Oswestry, England.

-Lindstrand not only flies balloons, but many other aircraft as well, and holds an airline transport pilot's licence for single and multi-engined land and sea aeroplanes and helicopters, and a commercial pilot's licence for autogyros, airships and gliders.
-His long standing dream to make a flight around the world in a hot air balloon (as opposed to a Rozière or gas balloon which requires no constant source of heated air) still remains unrealized.
-His distance, duration and altitude records have made him one of the best known balloonists and aerostat designers and engineers in the world.

 Early life

 Lindstrand's aeronautical career began in the Swedish Air Force where he was an Engineering Officer.
 His first balloon flight in the early 1970s was the result of a bet.
-He built a makeshift balloon and successfully flew it across the runway while in the Swedish Air Force to claim victory.
+He built a makeshift balloon and flew it across the runway while in the Swedish Air Force to claim victory.
 (When he flew more conventional military aircraft, he chose to use call sign, Polar Per.)

-Lindstrand later gained a master's degree in aeronautical engineering and worked for Saab Aircraft in Sweden and Lockheed in the United States.
+Lindstrand later gained a master's degree in aeronautical engineering and worked for Saab Aircraft in Sweden, and Lockheed in the United States.